 - The Croatian currency (Kuna) is named after a little animal called a rodent.

-- There are about 10 sites in Croatia that’s featured in the UNESCO World Heritage site list.
+- There are about 10 sites in Croatia that are featured in the UNESCO World Heritage site list.

 - This place is a great destination for food and wine.
 There are nearly 300 wine regions that make quality wines.